jonasmcferreira/whiteiron/jhed-wasteland/adventures.md

 Crates locked (DC 13), small package locked (DC 16)

-### Encounter 1: Ice Wall
+### Encounter: Ice Wall

 Correct to Don Vras' word, the tunnels navigate easily with each splitting direction boarded up, yet light tremors are felt through these caverns.
 Upon the first rest, the party awakens to a spirit, featureless sitting with them at camp that fades when looked at.

 Boarded Walls - boarded walls are marked with Thieves cant, a rogue investigating can be told the result of the roll before destroying the blockade

-The cavern opens up and seems to have sheered the path, causing a 30ft cliff of jagged ice.
+The cavern opens up and seems to have sheered the path, causing a 25ft cliff of jagged ice.
 Ontop a Kobold can be seen for a brief moment (3 total), before they run off (towards the UnderRoc Bridge) with no intention of hindering the party.

 Climbing the Ice Wall